 - Gdebi – Lightweight package installer for .deb packages

 - Android Studio – For Android app development

-You may also refer to this list of must-have Linux applications for more software recommendations.
+You may also refer to this list of best Ubuntu apps for more software recommendations.

 6. Install software from the Web

 Though Ubuntu has thousands of applications in the software center, you may not find some of your favorite applications despite the fact that they support Linux.

 Many software vendors provide ready to install .deb packages.
 You can download these .deb files from their website and install it by double-clicking on it.

 Google Chrome is one such software that you can download from the web and install it.

 7. Use Flatpak in Ubuntu 18.04 to get access to more applications